mattkimber/timberwolfs_trains/README.md

 Note that for most vehicles it will be useful to round them to the nearest size for their in-game length.
 The tracking table formula handles this, although the voxel object may need padding to correctly align when coupled.

-(TODO: better list of voxel sizes which work / don't)
+The tracking table contains suitable voxel sizes for each size.
+These sizes assume vehicles have buffers!

 ## Smart 32bpp